jadecobra/python_tdd_exercises/source/setup/mac_os_requirements.rst

 MacOS requirements
 #################################################################################

-..
-ATTENTION:: Do this only if you are using a MacOS_ computer.
+.. attention:: Do this only if you are using a MacOS_ computer.
 Windows_ users do :ref:`Linux/Windows Subsystem for Linux requirements` or :ref:`Windows without Windows Subsystem Linux requirements`

 * copy and paste this in a terminal_ to install brew_ (The Missing Package Manager for MacOS), if you do not have it already